polymerdao/developer-hub/docs/learn/how-it-works/latency-can-vary.md

 ![image (40)](https://github.com/user-attachments/assets/036665a3-c448-45fc-8656-09cba00c8d99)

 Minimum Finality Gap: To share Optimism's state with Base, we need to wait until Base's L1 origin advances past block 4.
-This introduces a minimum finality gap calculated as: For this example, the gap is '(16 - 11 - 1) × 12 seconds = 48 seconds'.
+This introduces a minimum finality gap calculated as: For this example, the gap is `(16 - 11 - 1) × 12 seconds = 48 seconds`.

 :::TIP